COVID-19 cases increase by nine in Scott County; Cape Girardeau County reports one additional case

 Scott County health authorities reported an increase of nine COVID-19 cases Monday.

-Information on the state Department of Health and Senior Services website stated the county's total number of positive cases is 24, up from 15 the previous day.
+Information on the state Department of Health and Senior Services website stated the countys total number of positive cases is 24, up from 15 the previous day.

-One additional COVID-19 case was reported Monday in Cape Girardeau County, bringing the total of positive cases to 30, according to the county's Public Health Center.
+One additional COVID-19 case was reported Monday in Cape Girardeau County, bringing the total of positive cases to 30, according to the countys Public Health Center.

 Eleven people in the county have recovered from the virus, and one died.
 Six people remain hospitalized because of the disease.